Escanaba and Lake Superior Railroad: Post-2005 and track closures

 After the closure of the Smurfit-Stone Paper Mill in Ontonagon in 2009, the Escanaba and Lake Superior abandoned 15 mi of track between Ontonagon and milepost 395 one mile east of Rockland in 2011, severing the railroad's closest trackage to Lake Superior.
 The remaining track between Rockland and Mass City is used for third-party long term car storage.
 The sidings between Escanaba & Channing are used for long term car storage.
 The E&LS and the Michigan Department of Natural Resources consummated a rail banking/interim trail use agreement on or about October 28, 2014, for the abandoned portion of the E&LS rail line between milepost 395 at Rockland and Ontonagon.
 The abandoned segment is now the Ontonagon to Rockland Trail.

 The northernmost customer ships logs from an open air transload in the yard near the junction of East Branch Road and Depot Road in Mass City.

+LP Building Solutions - Sagola

+In 2021 LP Building Solutions (LP) announce it would convert their Sagola, Mi plant from the manufacturing of OSB to SmartSide siding.
+This will allow the Sagola plant to produce around 330 million square ft of SmartSide siding per year.
+The project is additionally supported by a $325,000 Michigan Business Development Program performance-based grant.
+LP has invested $194 million in Sagola.
+This is one of the largest projects ever supported by the MSF in the Upper Peninsula.
+LP Building Solutions in Dickinson County, has operated in Sagola since 1988.
+The first production of SmartSide at Sagola was on March 15, 2023.

+Track Removal

+In August-September of 2026, Tracks were removed from Rockland, MI to Sidnaw, MI, starting near milepost 365 west of Sidnaw, MI.
+29.9 miles of track will be going to extending the Ontonagon to Rockland Trail as well as Channing to Wells, for a total of 63.5 miles of track.
+As of right now the future of this rail bed is unclear, it is unknown if the E&LS still owns it.